wireapp/wire-server-deploy/offline/docs_ubuntu_22.04.md

 if you generated your SSL certificates yourself, there are two ways to give these to wire:

 ##### From the command line
-if you have the certificate and it's corresponding key available on the filesystem, copy them into the root of the wire-server-deploy directory, and:
+if you have the certificate and it's corresponding key available on the filesystem, copy them into the root of the Wire-Server directory, and:

 ```
 d helm install nginx-ingress-services ./charts/nginx-ingress-services --values ./values/nginx-ingress-services/values.yaml --set-file secrets.tlsWildcardCert=certificate.pem --set-file secrets.tlsWildcardKey=key.pem